 BepiColombo Laser Altimeter

 BELA was successfully launched on board the BepiColombo mission on 20 October 2018.
 During the NECP (Near Earth Commissioning Phase) in November 2018, BELA was switched on for the first time in space showing excellent performance.
 BepiColombo will reach Mercury’s orbit in 2025 after several flybys of Earth, Venus and Mercury.
-The mission is a joint project between ESA and JAXA, and consists of propulsion module and two orbiters: the Mercury Planetary Orbiter (MPO) and the Mercury Magnetospheric Orbiter (MMO).
+The mission is a joint project between ESA and JAXA, and consists of a propulsion module and two orbiters: the Mercury Planetary Orbiter (MPO) and the Mercury Magnetospheric Orbiter (MMO).
 The mission carries a total of 16 experiments.

 Upon arrival of the Mercury Planetary Orbiter, BELA will measure the surface topography of Mercury from altitudes up to 1000 kilometres.
 Ten laser pulses with 50 millijoule energy and a wavelength of 1064 nanometres will be emitted per second in the direction of Mercury and detected a few milliseconds later by the instrument’s receiver.
 From the travel-time duration of the laser pulses, the scientists are able to obtain accurate information about the shape and surface of Mercury.
 Based on this data, the researchers can obtain 3-D elevation models and determine the topography of the planet.